Summer Camps

 Times: 1:00-4:00

-Yo ho!
-Yo ho!
-A Pirates life for me!
-Students will use their Actor’s Toolkit (voices, bodies and IMAGINATIONS) to explore life on the open sea as pirates and mermaids.
+Itty Bitty Camps are week-long, half day camps where students will use their Actor’s Toolkit (voices, bodies and IMAGINATIONS).
 In Itty Bitty Camp, campers will learn how to tell a story, create characters, character movement and more!
+This camp will be themed around the mythical world of Pirates & Mermaids.

 Itty Bitty Camps: Superheroes